Standards

 The Manual of Diagnostic Tests and vaccines for Terrestrial Animals

-First published in 1989, provides a standardised approach to the diagnosis of the diseases listed in the Terrestrial Code, to contribute to the improvement of animal health worldwide, and to facilitate health certification for trade in animals and animal products.
-It also provides internationally agreed diagnostic laboratory methods and requirements for the production and control of vaccines and other biological products.
+First published in 1989, the Manual of Diagnostic Tests and Vaccines for Terrestrial Animals (Terrestrial Manual) provides a standardised approach to the diagnosis of the diseases listed in the Terrestrial Code and certain other diseases of importance to international trade.
+The aim is to facilitate health certification for trade in animals and animal products and to contribute to the improvement of animal health services world-wide.
+The principal target readership is laboratories carrying out veterinary diagnostic tests and surveillance, as well as vaccine manufacturers and regulatory authorities in WOAH Members.
+The objective is to provide internationally agreed diagnostic laboratory methods and requirements for the production and control of vaccines and other biological products.

 The Manual of Diagnostic Tests for Aquatic Animals

-First published in 1995, provides a standardised approach to the diagnosis of the diseases listed in the Aquatic Code, to contribute to the improvement of aquatic animal health worldwide and to facilitate health certification for trade in aquatic animals and aquatic animal products.
-A new edition is published every 4 years but any updated or new chapters adopted by the World Assembly in between publications are made available on the online version.
+First published in 1995, the Manual of Diagnostic Tests for Aquatic Animals (the Aquatic Manual) provides a standardised approach to the diagnosis of the diseases listed in the Aquatic Code.
+The aim is to contribute to the improvement of aquatic animal health worldwide and to facilitate health certification for trade in aquatic animals and aquatic animal products.
+The Aquatic Manual is a key reference document describing the methods relevant to the WOAH-listed diseases for use by aquatic animal health laboratories around the world.
+Adoption of the specified methods will help to increase efficiency of laboratories and to promote improvements in aquatic animal health worldwide.